OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 #### 3.2.1 As part of your CI/CD tooling

-When secrets are part of your CI/CD tooling (E.g. GitHub secrets, GitLab repository secrets, ENV Vars/Var Groups in Microsoft Azure DevOps, Jenkins Secrets, et cetera), it means that the secret is exposed to your CI/CD jobs when these are executed.
+When secrets are part of your CI/CD tooling (E.g. GitHub secrets, GitLab repository secrets, ENV Vars/Var Groups in Microsoft Azure DevOps, Secrets, et cetera), it means that the secret is exposed to your CI/CD jobs when these are executed.
 Very often, these secrets are configurable/viewable by people who have authorization to do so (e.g. a maintainer in GitHub, a project owner in GitLab, an admin in jenkins, etc.).
 Which together lines up for the following best practices:

 - No "big secret": make sure that there are no long-term / high blast-radius / high value secrets as part of your CI/CD tooling; make sure that every secret is not the same for different purposes (e.g. never have one password for all administrative users).